psonkar07/Gaana-Songs-Analysis/README.md

 - Seaborn
 - Matplotlib

-Insights
+Insights:
-Top 10 Singers by Number of Songs
+- Top 10 Singers by Number of Songs

   Insight: Highlights the most prolific artists on Gaana.

-Top 10 Longest Songs by Duration
+- Top 10 Longest Songs by Duration

   Insight: Indicates special performances or extended mixes.

-Punjabi Songs with Duration 3 to 4 Minutes
+- Punjabi Songs with Duration 3 to 4 Minutes

   Insight: Identifies popular song lengths in Punjabi music.

-Top Singer
+- Top Singer

   Insight: Shows the most prolific singer based on the number of songs.

-Epic Song of the Year
+- Epic Song of the Year

   Insight: Highlights the top 5 longest songs of the year.

-Best Collaboration
+- Best Collaboration

   Insight: Identifies the most common and successful singer pairings.

  Conclusion

 The analysis of Gaana's song dataset provides valuable insights into music trends on the platform, offering a comprehensive view of the music landscape on Gaana.